dmitrykoro/fl-execution-framework/tests/docs/test_data_generation.md

 ## 📋 Overview

 This document explains the test data generation system for the federated learning simulation framework.
-The system creates mock datasets, client parameters, and attack scenarios for testing without needing real datasets.
+The system creates mock datasets, client parameters, and attack scenarios for testing without real datasets.

 ## ⚡ Core Components